mrstefangrimm/Parc/Documents/SoftwareDesign.md

 ![Parc Design](./DomainModel-ParcApp.JPG)

-The yellow/orange colored classes are all infrastructure.
-Also the ProgramStep implementations which are not shown on the diagram.
+All yellow/orange colored classes are infrastructure.
+Also the ProgramStep implementations, which are not shown on the diagram, are infrastructure.

 ## Best practices